gulyfish/Input-aware-Factorization-Machine/README.md

 ## Experimental results for the classification task
 In the orignal paper, we evaluate various prediction models on two public datasets, which are regression tasks.
 To make the argumentation more persuasive, we compare IFM with competitive methods on the classification-task dataset **Avazu**.
-The evaluation metrics are *AUC* and *log loss* suited the classification task.
+The evaluation metrics are *AUC* and *log loss* suited for the classification task.
 The results are summarized in Table 1.

 Table 1: Performance comparison of IFM and other predictive models